ashishcp/TitanCassandra/README.md

 but that requires altering the pom.xml file dependencies from the defaults in this package.

+This sample code is not intended for use with massive graphs or volumes of data.

 1) Download Titan 1.0.0.
   * You can download a prebuilt zip from [here](https://github.com/thinkaurelius/titan/wiki/Downloads).
    The download link for the prebuild zip is very confusing.